 Your final MCCEE result (e.g., pass, fail) is based solely on where your total score falls in relation to the pass score.
 A total score equal to or greater than the pass score is a pass; a total score less than the pass score is a fail.
 This means all candidates who meet or exceed the pass score will pass the MCCEE regardless of how well other candidates perform.

 How your MCCEE score can be used to assess relative performance

 Using the September 2011 results of all MCCEE candidates, a scale of 50 to 500 was established to have a mean of 271 and a standard deviation of 50.
 Results from the September 2011 exam session and subsequent exam sessions are reported using this scale allowing us to compare candidate performance across sessions beginning with the September 2011 session.
 This means that a score of 321 is one standard deviation above the mean (271 + 50), a score of 371 is two standard deviations above the mean (271 + 50 + 50), and so on.

-MCCEE scores can be compared easily across sessions (e.g., to compare candidates who took the exam within a year or between years).
-However, it is important to note that the MCCEE was scored differently before September 2011, meaning any scores from before that date should not be compared as the test design, test length, scoring method, delivery mode, and reporting scale are different.
+MCCEE scores can be compared easily across sessions (for example, to compare candidates who took the exam within a year or between years).
+However, it is important to note that the MCCEE scores before and after 2008 should not be compared as the test design, test length, scoring method, delivery mode, and reporting scale are different.

 How are MCCEE results presented?